Blog >

 How to put this into practice

-• Build strategy and POV into the setup, not into every prompt
+• Build strategy and POV into the setup, instead of repeating the same thing in every prompt

 • Use different AI agents for different jobs, instead of one tool doing everything